Menopausal Weight Gain, causes and treatment options

 During the menopause transition, night sweats, sleep disturbance, and mood problems are common and may affect a woman’s ability to adhere to a healthy diet and exercise.

-With your medical professionals’ help and some lifestyle changes on your part, you should be able to manage your weight and stay healthy through menopause.
+With the help of your medical professionals and some lifestyle changes, you should be able to manage your weight and stay healthy through menopause.

 What Causes Weight Gain in Menopause?

 Another reason is the lack of physical activity.
-Older adults are less likely to exercise as they age.
-This also causes the loss of muscle mass, which in turn slows the metabolic rate.
+Older adults are less likely to exercise as they age, which causes the loss of muscle mass, which in turn slows the metabolic rate.

-Even if you are an active adult, the slowing of your metabolic rate means you probably will need to increase the time and possibly the intensity of your exercise routine to achieve the same weight management you had before menopause.
-This is not that different from what our male counterparts go through as they age when their testosterone levels drop.
+Even if you are an active adult, slowing your metabolic rate means you probably will need to increase the time and intensity of your exercise routine to achieve the same weight management you had before menopause.
+This is not that different from what our male counterparts go through as they age and their testosterone levels drop.

 Remember, successful weight loss at any stage of life requires permanent changes in diet and exercise habits.